Hydramata/hydramata.github.com/_includes/vision.md

 	1. Hydramata does not include the ability to stream media.
 Integrating with a video or audio dissemination system can be done at the discretion of an implementing institution.
 	1. The ability of a user to view a work or download a file is determined by their respective access controls.

-10. Works can be edited collaboratively.
+9. Works can be edited collaboratively.
 	1. A depositor may grant editing privileges to other individuals and groups of their choosing at any time.

-11. Basic usage statistics are provided.
+10. Basic usage statistics are provided.
 	1. Views and downloads of content are logged for reporting purposes.
 	1. A usage summary is available to end users e.g. download count for a file.

-12. Roles determine what a user is able to do.
+11. Roles determine what a user is able to do.
 	1. Users can only discover, view, create, or update the content with which they are authorized.
 Roles are the primary method of granting authorization to a user.
 	1. There are use cases for granting privileges to all the content in Hydramata as well as subsets of the content.
-		1. A Repository Manager role should be able discover and edit all content in any status.
+		1. A Repository Manager role is able discover and edit all content in any status.
-		1. An ETD Administrator role would grant the ability to discover and edit all content of the ETD work type.
+		1. An ETD Administrator role grants the ability to discover and edit all content of the ETD work type.
 	1. A their is a reference implementation of a Repository Manager.
 	1. Additional roles may be created by implementing institutions.
-	1. Individuals must be able to be given roles dynamically.
+	1. Individuals can be given roles dynamically.
 	1. There is no interactive UI for creating roles.
 	1. There must be a way for an implementing institution to modify the abilities granted to a role.
 There is no interactive UI for role modification.

+12. Hydramata provides a search and discovery interface that enforces access controls.
+  1. Content can be excluded from the search result listings based on the privileges of the user conducting the search.
+  1. Access controls can be set independently at the work level and the file level.

 13. Hydramata integrates with external identifier providers so that people can be uniquely identified.
 	1. An implementing institution can employ [ORCID](http://orcid.org/), [ResearcherID](http://www.researcherid.com/), [ISNI](http://www.isni.org/), or other identifier schemes to clearly identify authors, creators and contributors.